mohitpai/journey-optimizer.en/help/using/email/aem-templates.md

 >Integration with Adobe Experience Manager is currently available as a beta to select users only.
 > As a beta user, use [this form](https://forms.office.com/pages/responsepage.aspx?id=Wht7-jR7h0OUrtLBeN7O4Wf0cbVTQ3tCpW_unE-w8-JUN1FaNlAzNkhPSUdaSkJXVFRCNTRJNVRFSy4u){target="_blank"} to share feedback.

-With Adobe Journey Optimizer, you can create custom-tailored messages through Adobe Experience Manager templates.
+With Adobe Journey Optimizer, you can create custom-tailored messages through Adobe Experience Manager sites.
 Start by designing your templates using Adobe Experience Manager's content sources, then send them to Adobe Journey Optimizer.
 Once shared, these templates can be accessed in Adobe Journey Optimizer's email designer, simplifying the process of crafting and sending messages to your desired audience.

-## Prerequesites {#prerequesites}
+## Prerequisites {#prerequisites}

-Before starting using this capability, make sure your are aligned with the following requirements:
+Before starting using this capability, make sure you are aligned with the following requirements:

 * **Experience Manager settings**